Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Formulations

 Consider a path $r$ for OD pair $(u,v)$.
 A path may include multiple legs, where each leg is associated with the service in a rail or a bus line.
-For example, the path in Figure \ref{fig_path} (indicated by green arrows) has two legs: the first one in the rail line and the second in the bus line.
+For example, the path $r$ in Figure \ref{fig_path} with origin at station A and destination at station D (indicated by green arrows) has two legs: the first one (A to B) in the rail line and the second in the bus line (C to D).
 Every leg has a boarding and an alighting station.
 For example, Leg 1 (resp.
 2) in this example has boarding station A (resp.
 C) and alighting station B (resp.
 D).
 Let $\Ical^{u,v,r} = \{1,...,|\Ical^{u,v,r}|\}$ be the set of legs for path $r$.
 We use a four-element tuple $(u,v,r,i)$ to represent a leg $i$ of path $r$ for OD pair $(u,v)$, where $i\in\Ical^{u,v,r}$.
+In this example, leg 1 is $(A,D,r,1)$ and leg 2 is $(A,D,r,2)$.

+Let $\Delta^{u,v,r,i}_t$ (resp. $\delta^{u,v,r,i}_t$) be the travel time between the \textbf{terminal} and the \textbf{boarding} (resp. \textbf{alighting}) station of leg $(u,v,r,i)$ for a vehicle \textbf{departing} from the terminal at time $t$, where a terminal is the first departure station of a line.
+As shown in the example (Figure \ref{fig_path}), $\Delta^{A,D,r,1}_t$ (resp. $\delta^{A,D,r,1}_t$) represent the travel time from the terminal to station A (resp. station B) on the rail line. $\Delta^{A,D,r,2}_t$ (resp. $\delta^{A,D,r,2}_t$) represent the travel time from the terminal to station C (resp. station D) on the bus line.